bogarajukarthik47-lab/Student-Management-System/README.md

 Installation:

-1. Clone the repo
+1. Download the ZIP file(Student Management System.ZIP file) from the repo and extract the files.

-   git clone <repo URL>

 2. Install Dependencies